About Sex Therapy

 The gaps between human beings—culture, gender, age, religion—often make it difficult to connect with one another in a healthy social manner, let alone a physical one.
 Sex today is more visible than ever and the process in which we consume it, engage with it, and ultimately connect with it in a healthy way has changed.
 This level of visibility has set standards for our own sexuality which can heighten the guilt, embarrassment, anxiety and fear associated with sexual problems.
 Sex therapy today is more necessary than ever.
 It allows those who were once isolated by embarrassment to enter into a process which gives them hope.

 Sex therapy can be frightening and confusing.
 Generally, the outcome will depend on the patient’s willingness to submit to the process.
-If a patient works hard it can bring about real, fundamental change.
+If a patient works hard, it can bring about real, fundamental change.
 The therapeutic process will depend on what one personally wants to gain from it.
 One must decide how much they’re willing to emotionally put into it.
 Entering sex therapy with an open mind, an optimistic attitude and a strong desire to work with the therapist will always achieve the best results.
 Sex therapy can be the first step in enriching lives, setting goals and building up to complete sexual health.

-Sex Therapy Options in Los Angeles
+Sex Therapy Options

 Our skilled sex therapists provide:

-To learn more about our sex therapy options or to schedule an appointment at CHS, please call our Intake Counselors at (310) 843-9902.
+To learn more about our sex therapy options, or to schedule an appointment at CHS, please call our Intake Counselors at (310) 843-9902.

 Center for Healthy Sex

-The Center for Healthy Sex is a specialized group of highly trained professionals who focus on providing sexual addiction treatment and sex therapy in Southern California.
+Center for Healthy Sex is a specialized group of highly trained professionals who focus on providing sexual addiction treatment and sex therapy in Southern California.
 CHS is led by Alexandra Katehakis, MFT, CSAT, CST.
 She is a nationally renowned lecturer who has offered presentations throughout the country at universities, conferences and medical centers.
 She is an author and has appeared on radio shows such as WebMD.
 Her dedication and focus is what has built CHS into a world-famous provider of sexual therapy.
 We invite you to take advantage of our free consultation if you or a loved one is experiencing any sexual health issues.